iq-bal/socket.io/readme.md

-readme in events in master io
+readme in hello world in socket io